Ernyoke/ervin-szilagyi-static-site/src/articles/building-super-slim-containerized-lambdas-revisited.md

 ## Introduction

-Recently, I was reading through some AWS blogs when I stumbled upon this article, [Optimize your container workloads for sustainability](https://aws.amazon.com/blogs/containers/optimize-your-container-workloads-for-sustainability/).
+Recently, I was reading through some AWS blogs when I stumbled upon this article, [Optimize your container workloads for sustainability](https://aws.amazon.com/blogs/containers/optimize-your-container-workloads-for-sustainability/) from Karthik Rajendran and Isha Dua.
 Among other topics, the article discusses reducing the size of your Lambda container images to achieve better sustainability.
-One of the main points discussed is how to reduce the size of Lambda containers—the idea being that smaller containers require less bandwidth to transfer over the internet, take up less storage on disk, and are usually faster to build, thereby consuming less energy.
+One of the main points discussed is how to reduce the size of Lambda containers - the idea being that smaller containers require less bandwidth to transfer over the internet, take up less storage on disk, and are usually faster to build, thereby consuming less energy.

 At first glance, this might seem like a minor optimization, but when you consider that AWS has millions of customers building Docker images, it suddenly makes sense to recommend working with slimmer images.
 Furthermore, having smaller images is consider a best practice overall.